Thomas Gipson: Professional career

 In January 2020, Gipson signed with Merkezefendi Belediyesi Denizli Basket of the Turkish Basketball First League.
 He missed the 2020–21 season due to COVID-19 restrictions.
 On June 15, 2021, Gipson signed with the Dorados de Chihuahua of the Liga Nacional de Baloncesto Profesional.

+On December 10, 2024, Gipson departed Kouvot of the Korisliiga after spending five seasons with the team.

 The Basketball Tournament

 Thomas Gipson played for Team Purple & Black in the 2018 edition of The Basketball Tournament.
 He scored 14 points and grabbed nine rebounds in the team's first-round loss to Atlanta Dirty South.